 Doing Business with MSI

 MSI has the capabilities to assemble nearly any product.
-The number of inquiries received each month by MSI concerning the assembly and/or manufacturing of various products is sometimes surprising.
 The diversity of types of products, and level of prospective customer sophistication varies widely across a broad spectrum.

 The following is offered as a guide to help prospective customers enjoy a better understanding of what is needed to engage MSI in service.

 Step One: This Information is Vital Before Starting a Relationship with MSI

 Established manufacturers generally have access to a resource base that includes professionals for planning, engineering, prototyping, marketing, costing and pricing, safety and IT support that positions them to adequately present an assembly project to MSI.

 Even with a relatively simple product, less developed entities have numerous boxes to check-off before bringing their idea or product to MSI.
 Often this group is further challenged, without the benefit of an experienced team of professionals to guide the process.
 Before bringing a project to MSI, and to best set yourself up for success, it’s advisable to have a good handle on the Existing Manufacturers list below.

 - Current Drawings (with redline revisions, if applies)

 - Start Date for Initial Build